Limited Liability Companies as a Self-Directed IRA Strategy

 Fewer administrative fees.

-By not going through your IRA administrator for every transaction, you save the typically associated processing fees.
+By not going through your IRA administrator for every transaction, you save the typically associated self-directed IRA fees for processing.
 Checkbook control will save you money, leaving more funds available to invest toward your retirement.
 As the IRA’s investment is the LLC, and not the underlying investments of the LLC, there is also a cost savings where IRA recordkeeping fees are concerned.
 For example, if the LLC purchases multiple properties, the fees will be based on one investment (the LLC), and not the multiple underlying investments within the LLC.

 Many investors have also used LLCs as liability protection for investments held under their IRA.